frequently asked questions

 We allow one 3x3m gazebo per group and please only use weights to hold down your gazebo.
 We do not allow pegs to be used as these can damage our mowers and also the ground.

-The loop road around the summit is 2.9km, which is about a 40-minute walk (or a quicker jog!).
-From Cornwall Park, it takes about 20 to 30 minutes to get to the One Tree Hill summit.
-You can get there via the loop road in One Tree Hill Domain or ramble over the paddocks and farm land.
+The loop road around Maungakiekie is 2.9km, which is about a 40-minute walk (or a quicker jog!).
+From Cornwall Park, it takes about a 20 to 30-minute walk to get to the Maungakiekie One Tree Hill tihi (summit).
+Please note: There is no vehicle access to the summit.
+If you require limited mobility access, call 09 379 1340 for the gate code.

 Lost & found